lislis/browser-butler/README.md

 ## There are other sites like this, why not use those?

-I know like http://whatsmybrowser.org, right?
+I know, like http://whatsmybrowser.org, right?
 For two reasons:
 - whytsmybrowser is not open source.
-There is no change to see how it deals with the userAgent.
+There is no chance to see how it deals with the userAgent.
 - try to explain to a client who doesn't know what browser they're using the neccessity to visit a completely unrelated webpage.
 Seriously.